Weekend Travel Guide: Isle of Wight

-The most direct way from anywhere in the UK is to take the Red Funnel Ferry from Southampton across to East Cowes.
-As I was staying in Cowes, I walked through town to get to the floating bridge to cross over.
+The most direct way is to take the Red Funnel Ferry from Southampton across to East Cowes.
+I was staying in Cowes, so I walked through town to get to the floating bridge to cross over.

 For the price I paid (£41, approximately $83), the room was quite small, but that may be in part due to the fact that I’m used to the over-the-top sizes of North America!
 Given that I am a young traveler, I would have preferred a hostel on the island, however I couldn’t find anything else in my budget range.
 I am thoroughly satisfied with my experience at the guest house!